tercemundo/groq-langchain-streamlit-aichatbot/README.md

 # Groq - Langchain - Streamlit AI Chatbot APP
 I am not sponsored by Github.
-Groq, Langchain or Streamlist.
-I just love their incredible products - Gregory Kennedy
+Groq, Langchain or Streamlit.
+I just love their incredible products.
+If you like what I have done with the code I would appreciate you giving this repository a star.
+All the best, Gregory Kennedy

 ## March 2024 Update!
 "Easy Installation and Set Up of Groq API, Langchain and Streamlit App on Github Codespaces".
 You will be able to Switch between and try out two of the best Open-Source AI models notably the Mixtral-8x7B-32768 MOE (Mixture of Experts) model  or the LLama2-70b-4096 model by Meta.

-For the apps code to run properly on Github Codespaces I created two new folders and two new files.
+I wrote and added additional code to the code that I forked from Definitive AI https://github.com/definitive-io/ (that worked perfectly locally) in order to run Groq and the Streamlit App front end on Github CodeSpaces https://github.com/codespaces, and to automate some processes.
+I created two new folders and two new files.
 One folder is named .devcontainer and contains a devcontainer.json file and the other folder is named .streamlit and contains a config.toml file.
 The devcontainer.json file automates building a Docker container image that setsup and installs python 3.11, the VS Code extensions, the latest version of GIT and the Github Cli, all of the required app dependency packages, and most imporatntly automatically creates and activates a Conda virtual environment.
 The Streamlit config.toml allows the Streamlit App to run in a cloud based server by disabling CORS to allow requests from any origin and disabling XSRF protection for simplicity in development environments.

-I tweaked the original code (worked perfectly locally) that I forked from Definitive AI https://github.com/definitive-io/ in order to run Groq and the Streamlit App front end on Github CodeSpaces https://github.com/codespaces.
+Lastly I added comments to each line of code which clearly explains what each line of code is doing which is really useful for creating documentation and for helping beginners to understand more clearly.

 Definitive AI https://www.definitive.io/ was recently aquired (March 2024) by Groq to run Groq cloud https://wow.groq.com/news_press/groq-acquires-definitive-intelligence-to-launch-groqcloud/.